Ornette Coleman: 1960s: Free Jazz and Blue Note

-After the Atlantic period and into the early part of the 1960s, Coleman's music became more angular and engaged with the avant-garde jazz which had developed in part around his innovations.
-After his quartet disbanded, he formed a trio with David Izenzon on bass and Charles Moffett on drums.
-He extended the sound of his music, introducing string players and started playing trumpet and violin, which he taught himself to play left-handed.
-He had little conventional musical technique and used the instruments to make large, unrestrained gestures.
-His friendship with Albert Ayler influenced his development on trumpet and violin.
+After the Atlantic period, Coleman's music became more angular and engaged with the avant-garde jazz which had developed in part around his innovations.
+After his quartet disbanded, he formed a trio with David Izenzon on bass and Charles Moffett on drums, and began playing trumpet and violin in addition to the saxophone.
+His friendship with Albert Ayler influenced his development on trumpet and violin, with an unorthodox self-taught style.
 Charlie Haden sometimes joined this trio to form a two-bass quartet.

-Coleman signed with Blue Note and recorded At the Golden Circle Stockholm.
-In 1966, he recorded The Empty Foxhole with his son, Denardo Coleman, who was ten years old.
-Freddie Hubbard and Shelly Manne regarded this as an ill-advised piece of publicity on Coleman's part.
-Despite his youth, Denardo Coleman had studied drumming for several years.
-His technique was unrefined but enthusiastic, owing more to pulse-oriented free jazz drummers like Sunny Murray than to bebop drummers.
-He became his father's primary drummer in the late 1970s.
+In 1966, Coleman signed with Blue Note and released the two-volume live album At the "Golden Circle" Stockholm, featuring Izenzon and Moffett.
+Later that year, he recorded The Empty Foxhole with his ten year-old son Denardo Coleman and Haden; Freddie Hubbard and Shelly Manne regarded Denardo's appearance on the album as an ill-advised piece of publicity.
+Denardo later became his father's primary drummer in the late 1970s.

 Coleman formed another quartet.
 Haden, Garrison, and Elvin Jones appeared, and Dewey Redman joined the group, usually on tenor saxophone.
-On February 29, 1968, in a group with Haden, Ed Blackwell, and David Izenzon Coleman performed live with Yoko Ono at Albert Hall.
-One song was included on the album Yoko Ono/Plastic Ono Band (1970).
+On February 29, 1968, Coleman's quartet performed live with Yoko Ono at the Royal Albert Hall, and a recording from their rehearsal was subsequently included on Ono's 1970 album Yoko Ono/Plastic Ono Band as the track "AOS".

-He continued to explore his interest in string textures – from Town Hall, 1962, culminating with the Skies of America album in 1972.
-(Sometimes this had a practical value, as it facilitated his group's appearance in the UK in 1965, where jazz musicians were under a quota arrangement but classical performers were exempt.)
+He explored his interest in string textures on Town Hall, 1962, culminating in the 1972 album Skies of America with the London Symphony Orchestra.